Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

-where $n_{\alpha}$ is a spacelike normal vector that defines the timelike hypersurface $\Sigma$ with the induced metric $h$.
-As we assume that all solutions are not singular near the horizon but regular with the expansion (\ref{eq:NHexp}) - (\ref{eq:Bh}), the flux vanishes near the horizon.
-For the sake of simplicity, we consider the case of $\varphi_1 = \varphi_2$ for numerical solutions.
+where $n_{\alpha}$ is a spacelike normal vector defining the timelike hypersurface $\Sigma$ with the induced metric $h$.
+As we assume that all solutions are regular with the expansion (\ref{eq:NHexp}) - (\ref{eq:constraint2}), the flux vanishes near the horizon.